enthought/enaml/docs/source/index.rst

     python setup.py test

-.. note:: Currently the test coverage of the project is relativly low.
+.. note:: Currently the test coverage of the project is relatively low.
 Also
-    due to the fast development paces tests become often obsolute and fail because the overall arhitecture has changed.
+    due to the fast development paces tests become often obsolete and fail because the overall architecture has changed.

 Example